 The vineyards have altitudes of up to 400 meters (a bit more in Brda) and the soil is mostly made of Flysch and limestone dolomite.
-In Karst this leads to the development of a famous red soil, known as the terra rossa.
-The region gets about 1.5 millimeters of rain per year, with hot summers and mild winters.
+In Karst, this leads to the development of a famous red soil, known as the terra rossa.
+The region gets about 1.5 millimetres of rain per year, with hot summers and mild winters.
 Snow is a rare occasion.

 1. Vipava Valley District

 The wine district Vipava is the second largest in Slovenia.
 It’s bordering Italy to the west and is squeezed between Trnovo plateau to the north and Kras plateau to the south.
 It’s bordered in the east by the Nanos mountain and opens up to Friulian plain and Adriatic sea to the west.

 The altitude of Vipava is low ranging from 45 to 300 meters.
 It’s terrain used to be a bay which has dried up.
 The remaining sea sediments of flesh layered with sandstone make for some of the best wine-growing soils possible.
 Though the valley itself is one of the windiest parts of Slovenia, the strong Bora doesn’t cause any harm to the vines.
 If anything it makes them that much stronger.

 In Vipava they mostly produce strong white and red wines that are particularly varietal.
 This is also the home of the largest number of surviving native varieties in Slovenia.
 The most common varieties grown in Vipava are Merlot, Sauvignon, Malvasia, Ribolla, Cabernet Sauvignon, Riesling and Chardonnay.